Find Deleted Tweets

 Practical workflow to find deleted tweets from archived snapshots using Xarchive.

-When a tweet disappears, archived captures are the fastest way to check if a public copy still exists.
-This page focuses on a search-first workflow.
+When a tweet disappears, archived captures are usually the fastest way to check whether a public copy still exists.
+This page is built for searchers who want the shortest path from URL to a validated archived result set.

-Quick answer: To find deleted tweets, search the original URL or profile in Xarchive, narrow by date, then review and export matching Internet Archive CDX captures.
+Quick answer: To find deleted tweets, search the original tweet URL or profile URL in Xarchive, narrow the date range to the suspected deletion window, compare nearby archive timestamps, and export the verified captures.

 Step-by-Step